serkan-ozal/jemstone/README.md

 }
 ```

 As you can see, the implementation doesn't require any parameter (takes `NoHotSpotServiceabilityAgentParameter` which is a predefined static/singleton `HotSpotServiceabilityAgentParameter` instance) and accesses the `sun.jvm.hotspot.runtime.VM` over `HotSpotServiceabilityAgentContext` so gets the `CollectedHeap` instance to access the heap informations via it.
-Then it calculates the limits and capacity of heap and returns the result as `HotSpotSAKeyValueResult` instance (which is a sub-type or implementation of `HotSpotServiceabilityAgentResult`).
+Then it calculates the limits and capacity of heap and returns the result as `HotSpotSAKeyValueResult` instance (which is a sub-type/implementation of `HotSpotServiceabilityAgentResult`).

 Here is the usage of this implementation:
 ``` java